ext4zu/lyrsync/README.md

 1. Enter the **audio file path** (drag and drop or type manually).
 2. Enter the **.lrc lyrics file path**.
-3. Specify how many times to play:
+3. Specify how many times to play OR;
    - `1` for single playback
    - `0` for infinite loop
    - Any positive integer for repeated playback